-CEO Reputation Matters More Than You Think
+Your Reputation as a CEO Matters More Than You Think

 The Risk of a Blank Slate

-Further risks to CEO reputation include:
+Risks to a CEO’s reputation include:

-- negative reviews, fake or real
+- Negative reviews, fake or real

-- news media coverage
+- News media coverage

-- backlash websites or blog posts
+- Backlash websites or blog posts

-- negative comments on social media and blogs
+- Negative comments on social media and blogs

-- posting of personal information such as an address, phone number, or family details
+- Posting of personal information such as an address, phone number, or family details

 Building a Strong CEO Reputation

-- clear company vision
+- Clear company vision

-- inspirational and motivational
+- Inspirational and motivational

-- honesty and ethics
+- Honesty and ethics

-- good internal communications
+- Good internal communications

-- global business outlook
+- Global business outlook

-- good external communications
+- Good external communications and public relations

-- customer focus
+- Customer focus

 Essential Reputation Management Tips for CEOs

 Consumers, investors, and the general public are no longer satisfied with executives who manage their companies with a great deal of privacy.
-Instead, they want to see them actively engaging with the press, employees, and the public.
-Research indicates that 81% of global executives say that it’s important for CEOs to have a visible public profile.
+Instead, they want transparency.
+They want to see active engagement with the press, employees, and the public.
+Research indicates that 81% of global executives agree that it’s important for CEOs to have a visible public profile.